Table of Contents

 Live Chat & Chatbot

-While live chat and bots are available at all levels of the HubSpot product, Sales Enterprise allows you to build custom bots.
+While live chat and bots are available at all levels of the HubSpot product, Sales Enterprise provides greater flexibility and funcationality.
 As the nature of conversational marketing continues to mature and buyers expectations evolve, the ability to build custom bots is a very important one.

 The product is not quite tight enough to consider for companies that are already effectively using a different chat/conversational product effectively, but if you're not currently using chat effectively, you’ll get plenty of punch with this one.

-If you're selling to large companies or implementing an ABM approach, you'll appreciate Prospects.
+If you're selling to large companies or implementing an ABM approach, Prospects is for you.
 See in real time who is visiting your site even if they're still at the anonymous stage.
-The feature, like all other, uses the visitors IP address to identify them so the value of the information is limited to the accuracy of the IP address.

 When HubSpot first released their Reports Add-On, I was among its biggest detractors.
 It was clunky, lacked any real functionality and it was expensive.
 To HubSpot’s credit, they acknowledged the deficiencies and steadily worked on improving it.